CMSC128-E2L/STALS/README.md

           <li> refactor – refactored code that neither fixes a bug nor adds a feature </li>
           <li> docs – updates to documentation such as a the README or other markdown files </li>
         </details>

-  5. Push these changes.
+  5. If your branch is not in the origin yet, run:
       ```
-        git push
+      git push --set-upstream origin NEWBRANCH
       ```

-  6. Publish the NEWBRANCH into your fork.
+  6. If your branch is already existing in the origin, push these changes.
       ```
-      git push --set-upstream origin
+      git push
       ```

   </details>

 <details> <summary> Create Pull Request </summary>